denysdovhan/wtfjs/README.md

 (typeof (new (class { class () {} }))) // -> 'object'
 ```

 It seems like we're declaring a class inside of class.
-Should be and error, however, we get the string `'object'`.
+Should be an error, however, we get the string `'object'`.

 ### 💡 Explanation:

 Since ECMAScript 5 era, _keywords_ are allowed as _property names_.
-So think about it as about this simple object example:
+So think about it as this simple object example:

 ```js
 const foo = {